YunxiTang/Optimization-based-Control/README.md

-# Robotics-tool
+# Robotics-Tool
-I am going to write a robotics tool for some basic computing, like kinematics, dynamics and some other aspects.
+Robotics tool for some basic computing, like Kinematics, Dynamics and Gradients.